cjpais/writing/serve/projects/index.md

 # [[Projects]]

-A collection of the things that are started/in-progress or abandoned
+A collection of the things that are started/in-progress or abandoned.

+This should serve as a directory to the projects.

+Each of which should have - last updated, and linked to why.

 ## [[Podcast Transcription]]